Caring for Clients Against All Odds: Winchester Logistics Team Delivers

 While we've completed several projects with AIG in other markets, this was our Indianapolis team's first project with AIG.

-“We wanted to fully understand the client and their expectations," said Mike Silver, Project Manager.
+“We wanted to fully understand the client and their expectations," said Michael Silver, Project Manager.
 “First, we used a framework we call the Opus Client Experience to understand their wants and needs, identify opportunities to delight them and align our resources with the priorities they most value.
 Then we gathered as much information as we could from Opus colleagues who completed successful projects with AIG in other markets and made every effort to replicate them."

 And they did.